 The Director, Physical Plant (Sodexo) manages work orders for maintenance and repairs for all facilities.
 Those requests which involve facilities under the staff cognizance of the Associate Provost of Student Success or the Associate Athletic Director for Athletic Facilities are forwarded to those officers for action by those organizations.
 The Associate Provost of Student Success helps coordinate the maintenance of the resident halls.
+The Associate Athletic Director for Facilities helps coordinate the maintenance of the resident halls.
+The Associate Athletic Director for Facilities helps coordinate the maintenance of the resident halls.
 The Associate Athletic Director for Facilities helps coordinate the maintenance of the Timken Center, Walt Griffin Physical Education Center, The Limestone Center, The Emmie Rector Tennis Pavilion, and all athletic playing fields.
 All University property's, buildings, or lease facilities are managed by the VP for Finance, Operations, and Administration.